Atrocities in the Congo Free State: Establishment of the Congo Free State

 Even before his accession to the throne of Belgium in 1865, the future king Leopold II began lobbying leading Belgian politicians to create a colonial empire in the Far East or in Africa, which would expand and enhance Belgian prestige.
 Politically, however, colonisation was unpopular in Belgium as it was perceived as a risky and expensive gamble with no obvious benefit to the country and his many attempts to persuade politicians met with little success.

 Determined to look for a colony for himself and inspired by recent reports from central Africa, Leopold began patronising a number of leading explorers, including Henry Morton Stanley.
 Leopold established the International African Association (Association internationale africaine), a "charitable" organisation to oversee the exploration and surveying of a territory based around the Congo River, with the stated goal of bringing humanitarian assistance and "civilisation" to the natives.
 In the Berlin Conference of 1884–85, European leaders officially recognised Leopold's control over the 2,350,000 km2 of the notionally-independent Congo Free State on the grounds that it would be a free trade area and buffer state between British and French spheres of influence.

 In the Free State, Leopold exercised total personal control without much delegation to subordinates.
 African chiefs played an important role in the administration by implementing government orders within their communities.
 Throughout much of its existence, however, Free State presence in the territory that it claimed was patchy, with its few officials concentrated in a number of small and widely dispersed "stations" which controlled only small amounts of hinterland.
 In 1900, there were just 3,000 white people in the Congo, of whom only half were Belgian.
-The colony was perpetually short of administrative staff and officials, who numbered between 700 and 1,500 during the period.
+The Free State was perpetually short of administrative staff and officials, who numbered between 700 and 1,500 during the period.

-In the early years of the colony, much of the administration's attention was focused on consolidating its control by fighting the African peoples on the colony's periphery who resisted colonial rule.
+In the early years of the Free State, much of the administration's attention was focused on consolidating its control by fighting the African peoples on the Free State's periphery who resisted the Free State's rule.
 These included the tribes around the Kwango, in the south-west, and the Uele in the north-east.
 Some of the violence of the period can be attributed to African groups using colonial support to settle scores or white administrators acting without state approval.